Giorgio Perlasca: After the war

-Perlasca never yearned for fame or explicitly hid his story, he simply told it to those he thought might be the appropriate recipient, and then lived his life.
-Only in 1980 did Perlasca's family learned of the memorandum he drafted, after Perlasca had a stroke, when he decided to talk about it to his closest relatives, but he continued to keep it private once he recovered.
+Perlasca never yearned for fame or explicitly hid his story; he simply told it to those he thought might be the appropriate recipient, and then lived his life.
+Only in 1980 did Perlasca's family learn of the memorandum he drafted, after Perlasca had a stroke, when he decided to talk about it to his closest relatives, but he continued to keep it private once he recovered.
 The family eventually learned of the contents of the memorandum in 1987, when the story became public.

-In 1987, a group of Hungarian Jews whom he had saved, finally found him after searching for him for 42 years in Spain.
-There was wide publicity at the time, and Perlasca became noted for his heroic deeds.
+In 1987, a group of Hungarian Jews whom Perlasca had saved finally found him after searching for him for 42 years in Spain.
+There was wide publicity at the time over the event, and Perlasca became noted for his heroic deeds.
 Enrico Deaglio wrote an account of his remarkable heroism, Banality of Goodness (2002), which became a bestseller.
 The book was adapted as a made-for-TV film, Perlasca – Un eroe Italiano (2005), by the RAI national television corporation, not to be confused with the 1993 movie Perlasca.
-In 1989, Perlasca was awarded by the Hungarian parliament in plenary session with the highst national honor.
-The following year Perlasca was acclaimed in the United States and welcomed by dozens of journalists and some survivors (Eva Lang, Avrham Ronai) in Washington, when the Holocaust Museum awarded him as Righteous Among the Nations.
+In 1989, Perlasca was awarded by the Hungarian parliament in its plenary session with the highest national honor.
+The following year Perlasca received acclaim in the United States and was welcomed by dozens of journalists and some survivors (Eva Lang, Avrham Ronai) in Washington, when the Holocaust Museum awarded him as Righteous Among the Nations.

-In October 1991, he was awarded the title Grand Ufficiale of the Italian Republic, while the Senate approved the grant of a life pension dedicated to Italian senior citizens in financial difficulty (Bacchelli Law), which Perlasca declined.
+In October 1991, Perlasca was awarded the title Grand Ufficiale of the Italian Republic; the Senate approved the grant of a life pension for notable Italian senior citizens in financial difficulty (via the Bacchelli law), but Perlasca declined the grant.

-Giorgio Perlasca died of a heart attack in Padua on 15 August 1992.
+Perlasca died of a heart attack in Padua on 15 August 1992.